richardsmythe/RCache/README.md

 # RCache
 This started as an alternative for a slower, and less efficient custom cache implementation used at work.
 It outperforms MemoryCache, so I decided to keep investigating and see if I could match JitBit's FastCache which is incredibly fast.
+Presently RCache is ~14,000 ns slower than FastCache.

 # Current Results
 | Method                             | CacheSize | Mean          | Error         | StdDev       | Gen0    | Allocated |